rnd-team-dev/plotoptix/README.md

 plot.show()
 ```

-...but it is much faster and, with all the nice raytraced shades and DoF, more readable and eye catching.
+...but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.

 Just as a decoration of this readme, here are a few sample images made with PlotOptiX: